-Time series plots of $y{it}$ 's are shown in Figure 3, where there is a very high volatility period in 2008 (the financial crisis when Lehman Brothers filed for Chapter 11 bankruptcy protection).
+Time series plots of y{it} 's are shown in Figure 1, where there is a very high volatility period in 2008 (the financial crisis when Lehman Brothers filed for Chapter 11 bankruptcy protection).
 Also, there are other relatively high volatility periods in 2001 (the dot-com bubble and the September 11 attacks) and in 2002 (the market turmoil during which Worldcom filed for Chapter 11 bankruptcy protection).

-The realized volatilities and pairwise realized correlations are computed from the realized covariance matrices for these assets which can be downloaded from Oxford Man Institute website (see, Noureldin et al. (2012)).
-We assume the same prior distributions as in Section 5 except assuming for i = 1, ..., p, j = 1, ..., i - 1.
-These prior distributions are still found to be vague enough to reflect the fact we have little prior information regarding these parameters as we shall see in the estimation results.
-The proposed model is estimated where we use the parsimonious specification of the leverage effect with the number of factors q = 1.
+The realized volatilities and pairwise realized correlations are computed from the realized covariance matrices for these assets which can be downloaded from Oxford Man Institute website (see, Section 5 of Noureldin et al. (2012) for details).
+The prior distributions are assumed to be vague and flat to reflect the fact that we have little information with regard to the parameters: